MikaHirano/merkle-tool/TIMESTAMPING.md

 ### Q: How long are timestamps valid?

-A: As long as the Arbitrum blockchain exists, your timestamps are valid.
+A: As long as the blockchain exists (Ethereum or Arbitrum), your timestamps are valid.
 The blockchain provides permanent, immutable records.

 ### Q: Can I delete my timestamp?